Blood Sugar Sex Magik: Artwork

-All photography, paintings and art direction for Blood Sugar Sex Magik were credited to filmmaker Gus Van Sant, with the exception of the "tongue illustration", which, according to the album booklet, is credited to Henky Penky (Henk Schiffmacher).
+All photography, paintings and art direction for Blood Sugar Sex Magik were credited to filmmaker Gus Van Sant, with the exception of the "tongue illustration", which, according to the album booklet, is credited to Hanky Panky (Henk Schiffmacher).
 The cover of the album features the four band members' faces positioned around a rose, with thorny vines in black and white coming out of their open mouths and converging on the rose.
 The lyrics are printed in white lettering across a black background, hand written by Kiedis.
 The booklet also contains a collage of photos assembled to showcase the band members' various tattoos, which feature faces of Native American tribal leaders, animals and sea creatures, as well as various symbols and phrases.
 Photographs of each band member alone, and two photographs of the band as a whole are also included.

 Singles released to coincide with the album share little with Blood Sugar Sex Magik's artwork.
 The cover of "Give It Away" was a painting of a Chinese infant, surrounded by fish, vegetables, fruits and sushi; "Under the Bridge" is a photograph of a bridge in the city of Los Angeles; "Suck My Kiss" had a black and white photograph of the band, with Kiedis and Flea holding a large fish; "If You Have to Ask" is an illustration of an avocado next to a girl's large buttocks in a yellow bikini; and "Breaking the Girl" featured a painting of a human being covered in magma.

 Dedication

-Blood Sugar Sex Magik was dedicated to Minutemen/fIREHOSE bassist Mike Watt.
+Blood Sugar Sex Magik was dedicated to musician Mike Watt of the bands Minutemen and fIREHOSE, in thanks for his friendship and musical inspiration to the band.

 Promotion and release

 Blood Sugar Sex Magik was released on September 24, 1991, the same day as Nirvana's breakthrough album Nevermind.
 It was certified gold on November 26, 1991, and certified platinum on April 1, 1992; since then it has gone seven times platinum in the United States.
 The album peaked at number 3 on the Billboard 200.
-Originally, "Give it Away" did not fare well in the mainstream; one of Warner Bros.' target radio stations refused to air it, telling the band to "come back to us when you have a melody in your song".
+Originally, "Give It Away" did not fare well in the mainstream; one of Warner Bros.' target radio stations refused to air it, telling the band to "come back to us when you have a melody in your song".
 KROQ (of Los Angeles), however, began to play the single several times daily, and that, according to Kiedis, "was the beginning of the infusion of 'Give It Away' into mass consciousness."
 The single ultimately peaked at number 9 on the UK Top 40 and number 73 on the Billboard Hot 100.
-Blood Sugar Sex Magik has sold over 13 million copies worldwide.
+Blood Sugar Sex Magik has sold over 14 million copies worldwide.